 Daniela Manger got the honorary certificate for her 25 years company anniversary in Mellrichstadt.
 The company, which she overtook from her parents started was actually established by her grand parents.
 The speaker business was established by her father Josef W. Manger, the inventor of the Manger sound transducer in the late 60's.

-Dead of Josef W. Manger
+Death of Josef W. Manger

 The inventor Josef W. Manger dies at the age of 87 years after a short illness.
 The magazine 'fidelity' honors him with a wonderful obituary "Der Zeit voraus"